mudiarto/ucommentapp/doc/index.rst

 *	Add a Sphinx extension to enable a directive that generates Beamer slides inline in the RST.

-*	DVCS wrappers for SVN, Bazaar and Git to be added.

 *	Add inline comments as an option (e.g. see Mercurial book website).